jedi-academy/learn-4711/data/labs/lab07.md

 ##Lab Teams

-Use the same "Lab 5/6" team as for the last lab, unless you were a team of one.
+Use the same "Lab 5-7" team as for the last lab, unless you were a team of one.
 If the latter applies, you need to find a classmate who did not join a team for the last lab, or combine with an existing team of two.
 See me in lab if this applies to you.

 ##Lab Submission

-This lab will result in a github repository for your team, as well as one for each team member.
+This lab will result in an updated github repository for your team, as well as one for each team member.
 You are welcome to use the same repository as last lab, if you are building on it.

 Submit a readme *text* file, or a submission comment, to the lab dropbox.